WCW Nitro Revisited

 BONUS: Pamela Paulshock

 Pamela was a backstage interviewer with WCW in the last few years of the promotion's existence.
-Pamela would have made a great valet because she let the chaos swirl around her without getting herself implicated in the mess that ensued.
+Pamela would have made a great valet because she let the chaos swirl around her without getting implicated in the mess that ensued.
 She had a liveliness and when she won the bikini contest it underscored her potential for the promotion.
-Pamela was the good girl, but it would have been nice to see her range by having her turn heel.
+Pamela was the 'good girl', but it would have been nice to see her range by having her turn heel.